1. Antigen and antibody

 1. Product development

-Product research and development is a process from scratch, most of which are based on existing in vitro diagnostic reagents on the market to develop products that our company does not have.
+Product research and development is a process from scratch, most of which are based on existing in vitro reagent on the market to develop products that our company does not have.
 This process accounts for the bulk of research and development, and we further subdivide it into three processes including preliminary research and development, pre-clinical experiments, and in vitro diagnostics test stability.
 For all research and development, we must know how a performance project is evaluated, what factors will affect the performance, and how to improve it.
 Let's take the double-antibody sandwich as an example.

 (1) Preliminary research and development.
 During initial research and development, three active ingredients are generally emphasized including coating antibody, detection antibody, and calibrator.
 Coated antibodies and detection antibodies will have an empirical concentration.
 The calibrator generally uses a suitable matrix to dilute the antigen or high-value samples.
 The obtained gradient concentration is assigned by a third party and traced back to international, national or corporate standards.

-Most of the preliminary research and development of in vitro diagnostics are done in pair screening.
+Most of the preliminary research and development of in vitro diagnostic solutions are done in pair screening.
 Only three performance evaluation items of detection limit, linear range, and reportable range are needed to screen candidate pairs.
 For example, if you get 10 strains of antibodies, you can make 100 pairs for screening, and select a number of preliminary available candidate pairs.

 For the preliminary screening of candidate pairs, the precision, accuracy (recovery experiment), interference experiment evaluation, through these experiments, the second screening of candidate pairs.